linuxmint/cinnamon-settings-daemon/README.md

 - Switch to Gnome's keyboard layout (gsettings) handler - basically reverting Ubuntu's patch for this.
 This will allow us to implement ibus popups directly in Cinnamon
 - Look into backgrounds - we should be able to eliminate the background manager in the cinnamon gnome 3.8 compat rollup, and continue to handle backgrounds as we currently do
 - Investigate:  How to keep gnome-settings-daemon from autostarting.
 It checks for environment=GNOME... which means Cinnamon also - is it time to have our own freedesktop.org name?
+- /etc/acpi/powerbtn.sh   - add cinnamon-settings-daemon to script - how?  postinst?